SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 * Farm Explorer -> SQL -> Always On reports

-__Public__ server role is needed to fetch the real SQL server name.
+The __Public__ server role is needed to fetch the real SQL server name.
 This permission is necessary to connect to the SQL server and perform some basic T-SQL queries.
-Also when you add an account to SQL server, public role is automatically granted.
-If you are not granted this role, following reports will not be available:
+Also when you add an account to the SQL server, public role is automatically granted.
+If you are not granted this role, the following reports will not be available:
 * Farm Explorer -> SQL -> SQL Aliases
 * Best Practices -> Databases -> SQL Aliases